 University of Sheffield, Sociological Studies

 Sarah was the Principal Investigator on the original research project.
 She has 20 years’ experience of research, consultancy and teaching in the field of public health.
-Sarah’s programme of work is centred on understanding the social determinants of health with three broad themes of interest: gender, ethnicity and poverty.
+Sarah’s programme of work is centred on understanding the social and political determinants of health with three broad themes of interest: gender, ethnicity and poverty.
 Her work in all three areas has included an emphasis on understanding the perspectives of service users/beneficiaries and improving the fit between services and client needs.
 She currently leads the cross-faculty Health Equity & Inclusion Research Group.

 Dr Ghazala Mir

 Leeds Institute of Health Studies

 Ghazala Mir is an Associate Professor at the University of Leeds.
 Her research interests are in health inequalities affecting people from minority ethnic and faith communities.
 She has carried out research on healthcare for people with long term conditions and disability and on faith communities and social cohesion policy.

 Ghazala has a particular interest in research that explores the best way of meeting identified needs in practice.
 She leads the interdisciplinary Inclusive Cities and Inequalities Research Network at the University of Leeds which brings together academics, third sector organisations, policy makers and practitioners from a variety of disciplines and sectors to tackle social inequalities nationally and internationally.
 She is also Director of the Ethnicity Training Network, which was established to make good quality training on cultural competence easily available to practitioners.
 She has significant experience of contributing to national policymaking boards and international Boards such as the Care Quality Commission and the Department of Health and is a member of the National Advisory Group on Learning Disability and Ethnicity.

 Dr John Skinner